denizkurosaki/NeYapsam/README.md

   ##                              About Project

-           In this project; our team's goal is that making an useful application to help you on preparing dishes at home.
+           In this project; our team's goal is that making a useful application to help you on preparing dishes at home.
-           Application will follow your food stock at home, and will give you a suggestion at 'What to make for meal?'..
+           Application will follow your food stock at home and will give you some suggestions at 'What to make for meal?'..